Open Agent Toolkit

 SurfaceFileTypical contentsPrimary CLI surface

-Shared repo config.oat/config.jsonRepo-wide non-sync settings such as projects.root, git.defaultBranch, documentation.*, archive.*, and tools.*oat config get/set/list/describe
+Shared repo config.oat/config.jsonRepo-wide non-sync settings such as projects.root, git.defaultBranch, documentation.*, archive.*, tools.*, and shared workflow.* defaultsoat config get/set/list/describe, oat gate

-Repo-local config.oat/config.local.jsonPer-developer state for this checkout, such as activeProject, lastPausedProject, and repo-local activeIdeaoat config get/set/list/describe
+Repo-local config.oat/config.local.jsonPer-developer state for this checkout, such as activeProject, lastPausedProject, repo-local activeIdea, and local workflow.* overridesoat config get/set/list/describe, oat gate

-User config~/.oat/config.jsonUser-level state such as global activeIdea fallbackoat config describe
+User config~/.oat/config.jsonUser-level state such as global activeIdea fallback, personal workflow.* defaults, and personal known provider straysoat config describe, oat gate

-Provider sync config.oat/sync/config.jsonProvider enablement and sync strategy settingsoat providers set, oat config describe
+Provider sync config.oat/sync/config.jsonProvider enablement, sync strategy, and repo-level known stray settingsoat providers set, oat config describe

 The main split is: